timeplus-io/docs/docs/viz.md

   * Update mode: append only, or show data points from the last timestamp, or choose a key column as show latest data value for each key value.

 * Format settings:
-  * X-axis title, Y-axis title, prefix/suffix, show/hide grid lines, show/hide legend, or show/hide data label
+  * X-axis title, Y-axis title, column color, show/hide data label (with decimal and prefix/surfix unit), show/hide grid lines, show/hide legend

 ### Bar chart